How to care for ageing relatives

 Macular degeneration is a serious eye disease that causes half of all blindness and vision loss in Australia.* It’s progressive and degenerative, causing permanent loss of central vision.
 If you don’t get treatment, you can lose the ability to read, drive and even recognise faces.
 And it’s not just a normal part of ageing.

 People with macular degeneration have reported experiencing visual hallucinations as the brain attempts to interpret visual damage.
-Yet another reason to get those peepers checked every two years!
+Yet another reason to get your eyes checked every two years.

 Diagnosing which type of macular degeneration you have is really important.
 There are two major types: rapid progressing ‘wet’ macular degeneration and the slower ‘dry’ form.
 Only wet macular degeneration is treatable – the earlier the better.